 Deb: How would you describe your style?

 Alice: I would say my style is classic feminine with a fun twist.
 My style is dependent on my mood, weather, and occasion.
-Work is much more structured while weekends are very laid back to keep up with my seven-year-old.
+Work is much more structured, while weekends are very laid back to keep up with my seven-year-old.

 Deb: Has your style changed much over the years?

-Alice: I would say my style has really evolved over the last several years mainly from the influence of different bloggers that I follow.
+Alice: I would say my style has really evolved over the last several years, mainly from the influence of different bloggers that I follow.
 I follow some bloggers for their writing and a different sense of style.
 For example, I have recently started following Katie of Hello Katie.
 I love her use of colors and patterns in her outfits.
 I have been following Suzanne Carillo for years.
 I love her use of vintage pieces and making looks so relevant.
-I love that we have some similar pieces in our closets our way of styling a piece can be so different.
+I love that we have some similar pieces in our closets, and our way of styling a piece can be so different.
 It has really helped me get out of any style rut.

 Alice: One trend I never thought I would love wearing is fur.
 I always thought it was a bit over the top, but somehow, now I love the faux fur vest and scarves that I own.
-My trick to wearing faux fur is to keep the rest of outfit simple.
+My trick to wearing faux fur is to keep the rest of the outfit simple.

 Trends that scare me?
 This one is sort of silly, but I’m so afraid of wearing floral or leopard pants.
-I love patterns but somehow seeing them as pants on me makes me cringe and I just can’t do it.
+I love patterns, but somehow, seeing them as pants on me makes me cringe, and I just can’t do it.

 Deb: You talk about your love for color.
-Have you always been fearless about color.
-What does color do for you and what colors are you most drawn to and why?
+Have you always been fearless about color?
+What does color do for you, and what colors are you most drawn to, and why?

 Alice: A long time ago, I only wore colors and rarely any prints.
 I thought it was the best way to mix and match your wardrobe.
 I don’t really shy away from too many colors; I think all colors can work for anyone.
 I do know that mustard and citrine are colors that I tend to avoid near my face since it does not compliment my skin tone.
 If I wear these colors, it will be mixed in with other colors (like a floral top), or I will add a layer (blazer/ scarf/necklace) to break up the color.